 - Renting a storage unit during the summer and storing items that would be used in our respective dorms.
 The storage unit was located a few minutes from campus and we dropped off a few bulkier items when my brother went to campus for orientation during the summer

 - Not having duplicates of larger items.
-Our dorm buildings were across from each other so we could easily travel to the other person’s dorm as needed to borrow something.
-For example, I kept a printer in my room while he had the mini-fridge
+Our dorm buildings were across from each other so we could easily travel to the other person’s dorm as needed to borrow something, or ask the other person to bring us something.
+For example, one of us might have the printer while the other has the mini-fridge

 - Packing items in clear plastic bins and labeling them.
 This ensured items went to the right dorm when we were unpacking items from the car